 When I first became acquainted with the International Baccalaureate in 1997, all my ideas about education fell into place.
 I became an all-round IB Dutch teacher, tutored IB Dutch students abroad and was a supervisor at an international school for what is now the SSST programme.

 In 2000 I founded IBID, the first organisation in the world to provide IB Dutch self-taught programmes only.
 The perspective from which we started then is still the guiding principle today: IBID wants to be a safe haven and an inspiring school fostering Dutch-speaking IB students who think of themselves as world citizens and who are proud to form a part of the Dutch culture.

 Josephine studied Dutch Language and Literature at Leiden University, has a Master’s degree in mediaeval studies and an upper secondary teaching qualification.
 She worked as a teacher in the Dutch secondary curriculum until 1997, when she switched over to the IB-educational system.
 She founded IBID in 2000.
 Josephine is IBDP workshop leader for ‘IB Language A: Literature’ and a counsellor for IB Dutch teachers abroad.
 In spring 2017 she had a temporarily contract for some months as IB Dutch teacher at UWCSEA Singapore, her former employer.
-Subsequently she took up a part time position as IB Dutch teacher at AICS (Amsterdam International Community School) as per September 2017.
+Subsequently she took up a part time position as IB Dutch A teacher and SSST-Supervisor at AICS (Amsterdam International Community School) as per September 2017.